Prabhatsir31/CODSOFT/README.md

 # CODSOFT
 CodSoft
 Welcome to my CODSOFT internship repository.
-Checkout some awesome tasks/projects.
+Checkout some awesome tasks/projects.<br>
-My Internship Projects
+<b>My Internship Projects</b>
-Level One
+<b>Level One</b><br>
-Task 1: Creating a personal portfolio using CSS and HTML is a popular beginner web development project.
+Task 1: Creating a personal portfolio using CSS and HTML is a popular beginner web development project.<br>
 Header Section: Add your name or a logo at the top.
-Optionally, include a brief introduction or tagline.
+Optionally, include a brief introduction or tagline.<br>
 About Section: Insert an image of yourself.
-Write a short bio highlighting your skills and experience.
+Write a short bio highlighting your skills and experience.<br>
-Skills Section: List your key skills or areas of expertise.
+Skills Section: List your key skills or areas of expertise.<br>
 Projects Section: Showcase samples of your work or projects.
-Include project titles, descriptions, and images.
+Include project titles, descriptions, and images.<br>
-Resume Section: Provide a link to download your resume in PDF format.
+Resume Section: Provide a link to download your resume in PDF format.<br>
-Contact Section: Include your contact information, such as email address and phonenumber.
+Contact Section: Include your contact information, such as email address and phonenumber.<br>
-Footer: Add a copyright notice and any additional links or information.
+Footer: Add a copyright notice and any additional links or information.<br>

 Task 2: MBuild a simple to-do list application that allows users to add,edit, and delete tasks.
 You can use HTML, CSS, and JavaScriptfor the front-end and store the tasks in local storage or a simplebackend server using technologies like Node.js or Flask